CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/designoverview.md

 take into account the scheduling requirements for the pod, which in the case of a multi-zone cluster means ensuring the volume is provisioned in the same zone containing the node where the pod has be scheduled.
-This also means the scheduler should no longer ignore a node label in order to follow a volume to another zone when scheduling a pod, since the volume will now follow the pod according to the pod's specificscheduling requirements.
+This also means the scheduler should no longer ignore a node label in order to follow a volume to another zone when scheduling a pod, since the volume will now follow the pod according to the pods specificscheduling requirements.
 The following is an example of the the same Storage Class defined above, only with `volumeBindingMode` now set to `WaitForFirstConsumer`:

 ```bash